kamilazdybal/PCAfold/docs/tutorials/demo-plotting-pca.rst

 Weights of a single eigenvector can be plotted using ``reduction.plot_eigenvectors`` function.
-Note that multiple eigenvectors can be passed as an input and this function will generate as many plots as many eigenvectors are supplied.
+Note that multiple eigenvectors can be passed as an input and this function will generate as many plots as there are eigenvectors supplied.

 Below is an example of plotting just the first eigenvector: